hybridcattt/hybridcattt.com/_posts/2021-10-19-debugging-on-latest-ios-with-older-xcode.md

 Being able to run against the newest iOS version is a problem that we had to previously fix every year.
 Thankfully, the same solution works every time.
 An Xcode application bundle contains support files for each iOS version it knows how to work with.
 To add support for iOS 15 to Xcode 12.5, we need to copy device support files for iOS 15 into Xcode 12.
-Commonly, thy are copied from Xcode 13 (from a coworker's machine or downloaded from a popular shared repo).
+Commonly, they are copied from Xcode 13 (from a coworker's machine or downloaded from a popular shared repo).
 It's been already widely discussed, so here's an article I like on the topic: [How to Fix Xcode: “Could Not Locate Device Support Files” Error](https://faizmokhtar.com/posts/how-to-fix-xcode-could-not-locate-device-support-files-error-without-updating-your-xcode/).

 ### Launching the app